Code-Institute-Submissions/OniAkuma96-Milestone-3-Forum/README.md

 ### Unfixed Bugs

+- On submit new post form the label text of 'title' doesn't go up as it should and blocks the title as it is written.

+- When subbmitting post the description sometimes displays as none.

 ## Deployment

 - I deployed my app to Heroku after getting Flask running by doing the following: